yugamgangar/yugamgangar.github.io/README.md

 ## About the project

-Hey! 😄, Using this project I've tried to present my portfolio maybe better then a resume or a portfolio doc.
+Hey! 😄, Using this project I've tried to present my portfolio maybe better then a resume or a portfolio doc.<br/>
-Many more ideas under execution.
+Many more ideas under execution. 🚧<br/>
-Stay tuned..! 😉
+Stay tuned.. 😉